brandonchastain/HaloMods/CE/HowToMod.md

 > Note: BEFORE doing this, make sure you have backed up your MCC maps using .\BackupHaloMaps.bat.
 You'll need to restore them to play matchmaking.

-1. Run `ApplyHaloScenario levels\test\yourlevel\yourlevel beavercreek` to override the battle creek map with your modded map.
+1. Run `ApplyMap.bat levels\test\yourlevel\yourlevel beavercreek` to override the battle creek map with your modded map.
 You can now play on the map.
 2. Open MCC __with anti-cheat disabled__ to play the map on customs (only matters for host).
 3. You can restore the maps to their origsinal backup after quitting the game and running `RestoreHaloMaps.bat`.
 4. Make sure to restore maps before playing with anti-cheat enabled.